kablekompany/gmanage/README.md

 ## Known issues loading:
 #1 - Errors loading initially after install due to file issues [SOLVED]
-#? - Errors loading before bot is ready
+#2 - Errors loading before bot is ready
+**Have an issue loading the cog?** [create a new issue](https://https://github.com/dragdev-studios/guildmanager/issues/new)